 Composing a photograph is similar to composing a piece of music… to me at least.
 Every instrument has a unique quality and tone just as every element in a photo has its own unique quality and tone from the subject, to wardrobe, lighting, color palette — all these “instruments” need to be arranged in such a way that they create a harmonious visual experience that is (hopefully) emotionally moving as well.

-You keep learning and progressing, trying new things, experimenting, and the journey continues day after day, week after week, year after year — until you’ve created a body of work that resonates with who you are and what you wanted to say in that period of time in your life… and hopefully others will appreciate that as well.
+You keep learning and growing, and trying new things, and the journey continues day after day, week after week, year after year — until you’ve created a body of work that resonates with who you are and what you wanted to say in that period of time in your life… and hopefully others will appreciate that as well.